 Sandhy Robinson-Jones is nothing short of amazing and a true Women V Cancer superstar.
 Right from the start of Women V Cancer back in 2010, she joined us on our first cycling challenge in Kenya, having been through ovarian cancer.
-Nearly ten years on, Sandhy has also survived a brain haemorrhage and a stroke and yet she remains a fantastically positive person.
-This year, she’s joining Ride the Night 2019 to raise vital funds and awareness in support of the services, charities and care network that have helped her through her journey and the thousands of people affected by cancer.
+Ten years on, Sandhy has also survived a brain haemorrhage and a stroke and yet she remains a fantastically positive person.
+In 2019, she conquered Ride the Night to raise vital funds and awareness in support of the services, charities and care network that have helped her through her journey and the thousands of people affected by cancer.
 Here, Sandhy tells us her story.

 In a nut shell